About The President

-Beverly Walker-Griffea, Ph.D.
+Dr. Beverly Walker-Griffea, Ph.D.

+Walker-Griffea has been a long-time advocate for collegiate student success, serving community college students in various capacities for more than 20 years.
 Dr. Beverly, as she prefers to be called, has a passion for ensuring all students have access to quality, affordable, and effective learning experiences.
 She chose to share her talents with community college institutions because of her deep connection to the community college mission and commitment to meet the academic, training, and lifelong learning needs of communities by educating all citizens that desire to learn.
 She believes community colleges must support the local community’s economic viability by preparing a skilled and successful workforce.

-Walker-Griffea's long history in education includes serving as Vice President of Student Affairs at Thomas Nelson Community College in Hampton, Virginia; Dean of Student Development at Houston Community College-Central Campus; and Interim Dean of Health and Environmental Sciences at Spokane Community College.
-Additionally, while at Spokane Community College, Dr. Beverly earned tenure in three years as a counselor leading the award-winning Single-Parent Program, and served as Chair for the Institutional Diversity Department.
+Prior to joining the MCC family, Dr. Walker-Griffea served as Senior Vice President for Student Services at Montgomery College in Rockville, Maryland, Vice President of Student Affairs at Thomas Nelson Community College in Hampton, Virginia; Dean of Student Development at Houston Community College-Central Campus; and Interim Dean of Health and Environmental Sciences at Spokane Community College.
+Additionally, while at Spokane Community College, Dr. Beverly earned tenure in three years as a counseling faculty member leading the award-winning Single-Parent Program, and served as Chair for the Institutional Diversity Department.